-In my work with Gerod, I came to recognize that these past-life memories were being shared to the conscious mind by sub-personalities, only they were not ones created in the client’s present life, but in a different lifetime of their soul.
-It wasn’t that the whole past-life personality was coming forward in these sessions with clients, but rather parts created in that past lifetime and left unresolved.
+In my work with Gerod, I came to recognize that these past-life memories were being shared to the conscious mind by ego-states, only they were not ones created in the client’s present life, but in a different lifetime of the soul.
+It wasn’t that the whole past-life personality was coming forward in these sessions with clients, but rather parts of that self created in a prior lifetime and left unresolved.
 Like with present life ego-states, these also are conscious beings, each still living in the world in which it was created.
-Most of them know nothing of the conscious personality and his or her present reality.
+Most of them are not aware of the present reality or the conscious personality, my client.
 Like with present-life ego-states, though, they can be triggered by events in a person’s present life that hit on, resemble, or resonate with their own experience.

 From a clinical point of view, these parts from other lifetimes are worked with in the same way as the present-life ego-states.
-The aim is to have that inner being share what it needs to about its experience and so be able to release it.
-This resolution, then, also releases the client from the conflict, confusion, or pain.
+The aim is to have that inner being share what it needs to about its experience and so be able to release its pain, fear, or distress.
+This resolution, then, also releases the client from the effects of the conflict, confusion, or pain.

 In Soul-Centered Healing, hypnosis is the primary method for working with the different phenomena I’ve been discussing.
 Through hypnosis, the conscious self steps aside and allows the healer to access these unconscious realms directly.
 This includes the psychic realms where the ego-states exist, and where a great deal of psychic activity goes on between and among people.
 It includes contact with spirits, some of whom are offering assistance, while others seek to exploit a person at these levels.
 These realms also include the soul realms where the soul’s history is alive and evolving.

-Using ideomotor signaling, the healer can communicate directly to different parts of the self, especially the person’s higher self and the ego-states (past and present).
+Using IMR, the therapist can communicate directly to different parts of the self, especially the person’s higher self and the ego-states (past and present).
 Ideomotor signaling also allows direct communication with spirits or other intelligent entities that are interfering or causing problems for a client.
-(You can read a very good description of ideomotor signaling here.)
+(You can read a very good description of ideomotor signaling here and here.

 This direct communication plays a central role in the healing process.
-The real trick though is in knowing who to talk to and what questions to ask.
+The real trick though is in knowing who to talk to and what questions to ask or directions to give.
 With communication based on “yes,” “no,” and “I’m not sure” responses, asking the wrong questions or not knowing who you’re talking to, can quickly lead to confusion and blocking.
 We have to ask different questions to an ego-state, for example, than we ask of a spirit.
 Energy blockage at an etheric level has to be dealt with differently than at the physical level.